bitfield/gotestdox/README.md

- ✔ Prettify treats consecutive underscores as a single word break (0.00s) ✔ Prettify treats numbers as word separators (0.00s) ✔ Prettify treats underscores as word breaks (0.00s) ✔ Relevant is false for non pass fail events (0.00s) ✔ Relevant is true for test pass or fail events (0.00s)
+ ✔ Prettify treats consecutive underscores as a single word break (0.00s) ✔ Prettify treats numbers as word separators (0.00s) ✔ Prettify treats underscores as word breaks (0.00s) ✔ Relevant is false for non test pass fail events (0.00s) ✔ Relevant is true for test pass or fail events (0.00s)
 ```